ThomasMertes/seed7/src/read_me.txt

 PROGRAMS USED BY THE MAKEFILES

     The makefiles use programs to write definitions to version.h .
-This are stand-alone programs that are not linked to the interpreter or to the runtime library.
+These are stand-alone programs that are not linked to the interpreter or to the runtime library.

     chkccomp.c  Check properties of C compiler and runtime.